 The Brownies—known also as the Uptown Brownies and the IWAC Brownies—was one of the pioneers and leaders in the modern men’s rules basketball in Chicago during the 1920s and early 1930s.
 By modern, the basketball the game in Chicago allowed for women to compete in an equal manner as men’s teams, playing an unmodified game that allow aggression and highly athletic and energetic play.
 Also by modern, the Brownies pioneered trim men’s style shirts and trunks, discarding the loose middy shirts and bloomers that most women teams wore.
 The Brownies, along with the Jewish People’s Institute Girls and the Taylor Trunks, constituted with big three of amateur women’s basketball in Chicago during this pioneer era.

 In the 1920s, women’s rules stipulated a court divided into three sections with lines, with six players on each side (in each section two opposing players).
 Each player was limited to her section, to holding the ball for only three seconds, to a three bounce dribble, making the game mostly a passing game.
 Roughness was minimalized by barring snatching of the ball and allowing only vertical guarding, These rules were in accord with what the vast majority of the college and high school coaching establish required, who believed that competition with men’s rules for women were injurious to women, both physically and emotionally.
-School physical educators also limited competition to intramurals, and were horrified at commercial amateur competition, with teams coached by men coaches and front of unruly largely crowds.
+School physical educators also limited competition to intramurals, and were horrified at commercial amateur competition, with teams coached by men coaches and playing in abbreviated uniforms in front of unruly largely male crowds.

 In most of the country, women competed under the line game, and the National AAU held a national tournament using the line game.
 Central AAU, headquartered in Chicago, on the other hand, sponsored a men’s rules tournament for women, for Illinois and surrounding states.
 The Brownies competed in large arenas in Chicago but also toured the northeast sector of the country and Canada, at the few cities where the men’s rules game prevailed, notably Cleveland, Detroit, Toronto, and Edmonton).